Maxcoder-net/libraryapi/README.md

-this app is created in spring and maven, restful, with jpa
+this app is created in spring and maven, restful, with jpa, exception

 postgressql db with 2 tables.